loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

 !!! summary "basic_result&lt;T, E&gt; --> F --> void"

-    Invokes the provided function with contained failure value (if failure), or doing nothing (if success).
+    Invokes the provided function with contained err value (if err), or doing nothing (if ok).
     The return value of F will be discarded whether void or not.